 Students in the B.M.
 Music Education concentrations must perform a solo work in public each semester.
 “In public” includes studio recitals, department recital hour, half-hour or full-hour recitals, or other public events as approved by the applied instructor.

 To complete the degree, students must perform and pass a half-hour recital (typically given during the senior year).
 The half-hour recital may only be presented after a student has been admitted to Level III applied lessons.
 Repertoire requirements and assessment procedures for the recital will be provided by applied faculty.

 As a music major it is important to experience a variety of musical performances in different genres, styles, and forces.
 In order to ensure this occurs during the student’s program of study, the ETSU Department of Music requires all music majors to attend the following music recitals (concerts/performances).
 This is a standard requirement for all universities accredited by the National Association of Schools of Music.
 To track attendance at these events, all music majors are required to enroll in MUSC 1111 Recital Attendance each semester.
 This is a 0 credit course and is graded as Pass or Fail.
 All music majors are required to pass a minimum of 8 semesters of MUSC 1111 Recital Attendance in order to graduate.

-Students giving their half recital must write and submit program notes to the music department program committee.
-These notes must meet the music department requirements for program notes as published on the music department D2L site.
-If the submitted program notes are not of the quality necessary for publication, students are required to revise the program notes as requested by the department program committee until the program notes reach the required standard.
+Students giving their half-hour recital must write and submit program notes to the Department of Music faculty program committee.
+These notes must meet the requirements for program notes (provided by the applied faculty).
+If the submitted program notes are not of the quality necessary for publication, students are required to revise the program notes as requested by the faculty program committee until the program notes meet the required standard.

 Click here to view Degree and Graduation Requirements for all ETSU students.